Skip to main content

 • Context fills → agent compacts → state evicted

-• Agent re-discovers solved problems
+• Agent re-discovers already-solved problems

-• pre-compact hook fires before window fills
+• pre-compact hook fires before the window fills

-• Writes pre_compact_state.json atomically
+• Writes pre_compact_state.json atomically (temp → rename)

 • Events log is append-only — no data lost (shared across subagent-start too)